 Several U.S. states and the federal government are hopelessly insolvent.
 It’s something many bullion investors have known for years.

-The real question is when this reality will pierce the mainstream illusion that deficits, and the crushing pile of debt which accompany them, don’t matter.
-That moment drew closer last week when ratings agencies downgraded Illinois state bonds to one notch above “junk” status.
+The real question is when this reality will pierce the mainstream illusion that deficits, and the crushing pile of debt which accompanies them, don’t matter.
+That moment drew closer last week when rating agencies downgraded Illinois state bonds to one notch above “junk” status.

 S&P and Moody’s dropped the state’s creditworthiness rating to BB+/Baa3 – the lowest ever for a U.S. state.
 Illinois currently has $14.5 billion in unpaid bills and a government deadlocked over forming a new budget.